Tasks¶

 A typical task file consists of three main parts:

-- Stimulus/Behavior/Experiment Conditions: Parameters
+- Stimulus/Behavior/Experiment Conditions: Parameters of the respective condition tables

 - Experiment Configuration: Setup and execution of the experiment